WallarooLabs/wally/examples/pony/alerts_local_aggregations/README.md

-# Alerts (stateless)
+# Alerts (local aggregations)

 ## About The Application

-This is an example of a stateless application that takes a transaction and sends an alert if its value is above or below a threshold.
+This is an example of a stateful application that builds up worker local aggregations before sending the results downstream where they are tallied across workers.

 ### Input

 For simplicity, we use a generator source that creates a stream of transaction objects.

-### Processing

-We examine each transaction at a stateless computation.
-If the amount is higher than a certain positive threshold, we create a deposit alert.
-If it's lower than a certain negative threshold, we create a withdrawal alert.

-### Output

-Alerts will output messages that are string representations of triggered alerts.

 ## Running Alerts